microsoft/pxt-adafruit/docs/lessons/truth-or-dare/activity.md

 ```

-Now let's create a condition to know when button `A` is pressed so that we can display "truth" or "dare" on the micro:bit.
+Now let's create a condition to know when button `A` is pressed so that we can display "truth" or "dare" on the @boardname@.
 We want the @boardname@ to randomly choose whether to display "truth" or display "dare".
 We can use accomplish this by using `pick random (1)`.

 ```blocks
 basic.showLeds(`